How to Assemble the Cheese Board of Your Dreams

 Having a bunch of people over?
 Keep appetizers stress-free and minimize the number of dishes piling up in the sink by serving a cheese platter with all the fixin’s.
 Here's how to pick the best cheeses and what to serve them with.

 Don't Fuss Too Much

 Since cheese is the main attraction, part of the fun is the thought put into the selection -- the flavors and story behind each cheese can become a topic of conversation.
-The selections should vary in the type of milk, age, and texture, as well as in shape and color.
+Aim for a variety in the type of milk, age, and texture, as well as in shape and color.
 Try to make the platter visually appealing and diverse in flavor.
 Switch it up between creamy, semi-hard/hard, and aged, and include no more than one goat or blue cheese.
 For shape, go with a wedge or two, a round, a single-wheel cheese, and a pyramid.
-If using multiple wedges, cut them in different sizes.
+If using multiple wedges, cut them into different sizes.

 Creme de la Creme Cheeses

 If you plan to serve goat cheese, Bucheron is a fantastic choice -- the chevre is sliced into oval rounds with a delectable creamline around the ash.
-I also love creamy ash-ripened goat cheeses like Humboldt Fog, which has a striking blue line of ash running through the center of the wedge, and Many Fold Farm Condor’s Ruin, which is shaped like a pyramid.
+Or try a creamy ash-ripened goat cheese like Humboldt Fog, which has a striking blue line of ash running through the center of the wedge.
 Both are standouts on the board in terms of appearance.
-Another interesting goat cheese is Rivers Edge Up in Smoke, which is smoked over alder and hickory chips and wrapped in smoked maple leaves -- I love this one for fall or winter platters.
+Another interesting goat cheese is Rivers Edge Up in Smoke, which is smoked over alder and hickory chips and wrapped in smoked maple leaves -- it's just the thing for fall or winter platters.

-Blue cheese has its place on every cheese platter, but due to its pungency, it’s rarely the most popular among guests, so I typically only put one out.
-My favorite blues are Bayley Hazen Blue, which has a lovely creamy balance to it, or Rogue Creamery Smokey Blue, which is crumblier and cold-smoked over hazelnut shells.
+Blue cheese has its place on every cheese platter, but it's rarely the most popular among guests, so it's best to typically only put one out.
+You can't go wrong with Bayley Hazen Blue, which has a lovely creamy balance to it, or Rogue Creamery Smokey Blue, which is crumblier and cold-smoked over hazelnut shells.
 Peppery Roquefort or pungent Stilton are also two standbys in this category.